 Millions of people around the world are diagnosed with fibromyalgia, and yet there remains millions more that are undiagnosed.
 It’s a complicated illness that leaves many physicians and medical experts perplexed, and continues to remain mysterious to many particularly to those living with it day-to-day.
 What is fibromyalgia?
 Who does it affect?
 How can it be treated?
 Not only will fibromyalgia be explained, but treatments, diagnostic criteria and other aspects will be discussed.

 What is #fibromyalgia and who does it affect?
 Click To Tweet

 What is fibromyalgia?

 Fibromyalgia is a complex chronic condition with various symptoms that affect the entire body.
 These symptoms vary in degree and day-to-day.
-Common symptoms include chronic pain throughout the body, chronic fatigue, and abdominal pain.
+Common symptoms include lasting, ongoing pain throughout the body, constant fatigue, and abdominal pain.
 According to the Arthritis Foundation, “the term ‘fibromyalgia’ means pain in the muscles, ligaments, and tendons”.

 The condition itself is not life threatening, and does not cause permanent muscle or joint damage.Even though there is no cure for fibromyalgia, the various symptoms can be managed.
 Some individuals, with the help of an effective pain management regiment, have been in remission for many years.